Quasimomentum of an elementary excitation for a system of point bosons under zero boundary conditions

+We have also calculated the dispersion law of hole-like excitations.
+It is seen from Fig.~1 that the dispersion law is the same under the zero and periodic BCs.
+Visually, it coincides with the dispersion law of holes obtained by Lieb \cite{lieb1963}.
+Under the zero BCs, holes correspond to the states with the following quantum numbers $n_{j}$: $n_{1\leq j\leq l}=1, n_{l<j\leq N}=2$, where $l=0,1,\ldots,N-2$.
+Under the periodic BCs, holes are the states with $n_{1\leq j\leq l}=0, n_{l<j\leq N}=1$ ($l=0,1,\ldots,N-2$) and the states with $n_{1\leq j\leq k}=-1, n_{k<j\leq N}=0$ ($k=2,3,\ldots,N$).
+Formula (\ref{3-4b}) implies that the quasimomentum of a hole under the zero BCs is $p=\pi (N-l)/L$; the largest quasimomentum is $p=\pi N/L=\pi\rho$.
+Under the periodic BCs, the hole has momentum (\ref{1}), (\ref{3-1}), which takes values from $p=-2\pi\rho$ to $p=2\pi\rho$.
+Note that, as shown in work \cite{mtholes}, a hole is a set of interacting particle-like excitations.

+We note that the formulae for the quasimomentum and the solutions for the dispersion laws, obtained above under the zero BCs, are new results.

-It is of interest that, for $\gamma=1,$ the dispersion law (Fig. 1) differs from the Bogolyubov law only by $5\%$.
-In this case, the available criterion of applicability of the Bogolyubov model in the 1D case for zero and periodic BCs is as follows \cite{mtjltp2018}:
+Interestingly, the dispersion law of particle-like excitations (Fig. 1) differs at $\gamma=1$ from the Bogoliubov law only by $5\%$.
+In this case, the available criterion of applicability of the Bogoliubov model in the 1D case for the zero and periodic BCs is as follows (at $T=0$) \cite{mtujp2019}:

 According to (\ref{3-8}), it should be $\gamma\rightarrow 0$ as $N\rightarrow \infty$.
-But the solutions $E_{0}$ and $E(p)$ for point bosons are close to the Bogolyubov solutions even at $N\rightarrow \infty$, $\gamma \sim 1$ (as for periodic BCs, see \cite{ll1963,lieb1963}; for zero BCs it was found \cite{mt2015} that the energy levels $E(n_{N})$ obtained in the limit $N\rightarrow \infty$ coincide (with an error of $1\%$) with $E(n_{N})$ found by a direct numerical solving of Eqs. (\ref{2-4}) at $N=1000$.
-Therefore, the dispersion law $E(p)|_{N\rightarrow \infty}$ coincides with the above-found one $E(p)|_{N= 1000}$ and is close to the Bogolyubov law at $\gamma \lsim 1$).
-We remark that, at $\gamma=10,$ the dispersion law (see Fig. 1) is closer to the Bogolyubov law, than to the Girardeau's law.
-Though it would be expected the opposite situation, since the Girardeau's formula is exact at $\gamma=+\infty$, whereas the Bogolyubov formula loses its meaning at such $\gamma$.
-The reason for the applicability of the Bogolyubov model for not small $\gamma$ is yet unclear.
+But the solutions $E_{0}$ and $E(p)$ for point bosons are close to the Bogoliubov solutions even at $N\rightarrow \infty$, $\gamma \sim 1$ (as for the periodic BCs, see \cite{ll1963,lieb1963}; for the zero BCs, it was found \cite{mt2015} that the solutions $E_{0}$ and $E(p)$ obtained in the limit $N\rightarrow \infty$ coincide (with an error of $1\%$) with $E_{0}$ and $E(p)$ found by directly numerically solving Eqs. (\ref{2-4}) at $N=1000$; therefore, the dispersion law $E(p)|_{N\rightarrow \infty}$ coincides with the above-found one $E(p)|_{N= 1000}$ and is close to the Bogoliubov law, if $\gamma \lsim 1$).
+We remark that the dispersion law for $\gamma=10$ (see Fig. 1) is closer to the Bogoliubov law, than to the Girardeau's one.
+Though it would be expected the contrary, since the Girardeau's formula is exact at $\gamma=+\infty$, whereas the Bogoliubov formula loses its meaning at such $\gamma$.
+The reason for the applicability of the Bogoliubov solutions at not small $\gamma$ is yet unclear.

-It was obtained \cite{mt2015} that the dispersion law $E(p)$ under zero BCs strongly differs from the dispersion law under periodic BCs.
-However, this difference is unphysical: it arose because formula (\ref{1-2}) was used under zero BCs instead of formula (\ref{3-5}).
+It was obtained \cite{mt2015} that the dispersion laws of particle-like excitations under the zero and periodic BCs are strongly different.
+However, this difference is unphysical: it arose because, under the zero BCs, formula (\ref{1-2}) was used instead of formula (\ref{3-5}).